SAP-samples/cloud-commerce-sample-setup/README.md

 3. Create a new build.
 4. Deploy the build to the environment using the *Initialze Database* option.

+You may also wish to see [this video](https://enable.cx.sap.com/playlist/dedicated/116161351/1_6tm85g61/1_df6ptanl) which provides a walkthrough of how to connect your repository, as well as [this video](https://enable.cx.sap.com/playlist/dedicated/116161351/1_6tm85g61/1_9ogbv7hz) which outlines how to build and deploy

-### Final Steps - Validating an example Electronics Storefront
+### Final Steps - Validating an example Electronics Storefront and Javascript Storefront

 Use the Cloud Portal to create a build and then deploy the build to an environment.